sge-network/sge/docs/specs/Bet/05_State_Transitions.md

     bet.Status = types.Bet_STATUS_RESULT_DECLARED
     ```

-- Call `Strategic Reserve module` to unlock fund and payout user based on the bet's result, and update the bet's `Status` field to indicate it is settled:
+- Call `orderbook` module `BettorLoses` or `BettorWins` methods to unlock fund and payout user based on the bet's result, and update the bet's `Status` field to indicate it is settled:

     ```go
     bet.Status = types.Bet_STATUS_SETTLED
     ```

-- Store the updated bet in the `bet module's KVStore`.
+- Store the updated bet in the state.

 ---